contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/01_invocation.md

   ]
 }
 ```

+-->

 ## Parametering cache information validity

 As an API is invoked, APISpark adds information in the HTTP header.
 The validity period of these data can be set from your API's **Settings** tab.
 You can thus increase the data conservation period and avoid performing requests on data you already collected.

+This feature is disabled by default.
+If you want to specify how long GET responses should be cached by our HTTP client  and the APISpark server-side cache, select the **Enabled** checkbox and specify the time in minutes, hours, days or months.

 ![response caching](images/response-caching.jpg "response caching")